-If you’re in the club, tag @usefulcoach in your training posts, and use hashtag #riceclub.
-Rice club t-shirt’s coming soon!
-Subscribe to news to be notified.
+If you are in the club, do tag me @usefulcoach in your trainingposts, and use hashtag #riceclub.

-A central principle of useful. coaching is using nutrition as a lever, changing the state of the body during the windows of time when the body is under the most load.
+The central “applied nutrition” principle of useful. coaching is using nutrition as a lever to change the state of the body during the window of time when the “System” (physiological and psychological) is under the greatest demand.

-It’s viewing pre-session nutrition not as just energy provision “fuelling”, but rather as the means to…
+It’s viewing nutrition as not just providing energy “fuelling”, but rather as the means to…

 - Increase intensity volume – how much work can be performed at the highest intensity